Scams » Scam And Its Types » Payment Scams

 How to avoid payment scams?

-• Showcaution to any lottery winnings received through internet or phone offer.
+• Show caution when receiving lottery winnings through the internet or phone offers.

 • Avoid making payments to someone whose identity you can't verify.

-• Be on guard and think twice when you are making payment to claim any lottery winnings that promises you of receiving a lump sum in return.
+• Be on guard and think twice before making a payment to claim any lottery winnings that promise you a lump sum in return.

-• Stay away from emails that ask you to provide bank account information, e-mail address, OTP or any other sensitive details.
-Remember, Amazon will never ask you for personal information.
+• Stay away from emails that ask you to provide bank account information, email address, OTP, or any other sensitive details.
+Remember, Amazon will never ask for personal information.

-Minimize the damage and prevent further loss by reporting it to the local authorities, if you think you have been scammed.
-Seek the counsel of legal representatives and report it to your financial institution, if you've disclosed your credit card, bank account details or other personal details to the scammers.
+Minimize the damage and prevent further loss by reporting it to local authorities if you believe you have been scammed.
+Seek legal counsel and report the issue to your financial institution if you've disclosed your credit card, bank account details, or other personal information to scammers.

 Payment scam